Recent developments in mathematical aspects of relativistic fluids: Leray systems

 where $\mathbb{I}$ is the $N\times N$ identity matrix, $p(x,U,\partial)$ is the differential operator associated with $p(x,U,\xi)$, and $\widetilde{B}_1(x,U)$ and $ \widetilde{B}_2(x,U)$ depend on at most $\ell -1 $ derivatives of $U$, as do the coefficients of the operator $p(x,U,\xi)$.
 Furthermore, there is a choice of indices that makes the system

 into a Leray system.
-In particular, if the intersections $\cap_q \Gamma_x^{*,+}(a^q)$ and $\cap_q \Gamma_x^{*,-}(a^q)$, where $\Gamma_x^{*,\pm}(a^q)$ are the half-cones associated with the hyperbolic polynomials $p_q(x,U,\xi)$, have non-empty interiors, then (\ref{E:Diagonalized_Leray}) is a Leray-Ohya system with diagonal principal part in the sense of definition \ref{D:Leray_Ohya_system}. \end{theorem}
+In particular, if the intersections $\cap_q \Gamma_x^{*,+}(a^q)$ and $\cap_q \Gamma_x^{*,-}(a^q)$, where $\Gamma_x^{*,\pm}(a^q)$ are the half-cones associated with the hyperbolic polynomials $p_q(x,U,\xi)$, have non-empty interiors, then (\ref{E:Diagonalized_Leray}) is a Leray--Ohya system with diagonal principal part in the sense of definition \ref{D:Leray_Ohya_system}. \end{theorem}

 Theorem \ref{T:Leray_Ohya_diagonalization} is proven in \cite{Choquet-Bruhat-1966}.

 \begin{definition} Under the hypotheses of Theorem \ref{T:Leray_Ohya_diagonalization}, the number $\frac{Q}{Q-1}$ is called the \textdef{Gevrey index} of the system. \end{definition}